In 2025, Cyber Monday became the biggest online shopping day in recorded history: shoppers spent $14.25 billion, up over 7% from 2024.

 2. Create a unified messaging calendar across all channels

-Your Black Friday Cyber Monday messaging should feel cohesive whether subscribers see it on Instagram, in their email, or via text message.
+Your BFCM messaging should feel cohesive whether subscribers see it on Instagram, in an email, or via text message.
 That’s true not only on Black Friday and the days leading up to it, but through Cyber Monday as well.

 This means aligning your communications to create one unified view of your brand’s messaging across: